Blog

 The BIGGEST GOALfor a successful implementation should always be that even employees who have left the company due to job cuts continue to think positively about the organization and speak positively about it in public.

-Furthermore, it can be considered a success if the remaining employees have found their place in the new organizational structure and continue to work for the company happily, productively, and on a long-term basis.
+Furthermore, it can be considered a success if the remaining employees have found their place in the new organizational structure and continue to work happily, productively, and long-term for the company.

 THIS ATTITUDE, combined with the right steps, makes the whole thing a success.